 - 6 points

-- Typically this unit is assessed in the following ways: (1) problem-based written assignments (two); (2) class participation; and (3) examination.
+Indicative assessments in this unit are as follows: (1) assignment; (2) examination; and (3) tutorial participation.
 Further information is available in the unit outline.

 - Unit Coordinator(s)

 - Clare McKay and Clara Wren

 - Unit rules

 Enrolment in20820 Juris Doctorand LAWS5106 Legal Theory and Ethics